Big Bend and Big Bend Hot Springs History

 11. Laurence Ostrow

-Art and Alice Hendershot lived in Riverside (southern California) and owned a health food store, where they were also producing and selling Chlorella as a health supplement.
+Art and Alice Hendershot lived in Riverside (southern California) and owned a health food store near Los Angeles, where they were also producing and selling Chlorella as a health supplement.
 They wanted to purchase a hot spring (with another friend) to start a community and utilize the therapeutic benefits of soaking in hot mineral waters.
 They found Big Bend Hot Springs in their search, sold their health food store in Riverside, and bought the property in 1977, forming the Essene Community.

 Today, some of Jerry’s welding projects are still enjoyed at BBHS: Both of the main gates, and the old foot bridge (replaced in 2017) over Indian Springs Creek.
 All three of these superbly functional welded pieces continued to work well for decades, with only minor maintenance needs- AND, the gates swing both ways, which is handy and classy.
 Jerry also built plenty of other things, and did significant grading and other backhoe work at BBHS, and milled a lot of lumber.

-Jerry has an incredible amount of energy and is a very humble, friendly, and generous person.
-He has helped countless community members with countless projects from large to small.
-Jerry is celebrated as a community elder, and he continues to do what he has apparently always done: operate, maintain, and repair large machinery, serve his local community as a sweet mild-mannered mentor, enjoy his large extended family, help people fix things, etc. Jerry currently serves as a Board Member of the Big Bend Community Land Trust (a non-profit 501(c)(3).
-THANKS for all you do, Jerry- You are a star!
+Jerry had an incredible amount of energy and was always a very humble, friendly, and generous person.
+He helped countless community members with countless projects from large to small.
+Jerry was celebrated (and is remembered) as a community elder, as he continued to do what he had apparently always done: operate, maintain, and repair large machinery, serve his local community as a sweet mild-mannered mentor, enjoyed his large extended family, helped people fix things, etc. Jerry also served as one of the first Board Members of the Big Bend Community Land Trust (a non-profit 501(c)(3).
+Gratitude for all you did and all those that you helped, Jerry, rest in peace.

 Dan Christiansen had an incredible “green thumb,” and was the main gardener in that era, transforming the BBHS grounds into a lush food forest, while raising his twin sons, living near the Confluence hot spring.
 Dan created numerous gardens and planted most of the perennials now currently enjoyed (over 40 fruit trees and grape vines are now being nurtured by BBHSP, and shared within the BB community).
-Thanks, Dan- You (and the legendary mulberries…) will always be remembered and appreciated!
+Thanks, Dan- You (and the legendary mulberries…) are remembered and appreciated by many.

 The Dominion of Machizideck Drama: